 Let’s talk about your options here.

 - SHARPIES: The ubiquitous Sharpie is a great choice for marking up your dry suit so you know which one is yours, but DO NOT use a Sharpie to mark your rope.
 I have seen a YouTubers test a used rope by marking it with a Sharpie and pulling to failure.
 In their tests, they noticed no degradation.
 (But as Abe Lincoln said “don’t believe everything you read on the interwebs.”)
-Use Black Diamond’s rope marker instead.
+Use Black Diamond Rope Marker instead.

-- ROPE ID MARKER: Mark your rope ends with CMC’s Rope ID Marker, which fits up 5/8″ diameter rope.
-First, you write, type or stamp information on a 3/4″x1″ white label.
-Then, you apply a clear, self-laminating marker over the label to protect it.
+- Petzl ID Kit: Mark your rope ends with Petzl Rope ID Kit, which fit 10.5mm to 13mm diameter rope.
 We recommend that you apply two or three coats of clear Whip-End Dip over the marker for durability.

 Not sure what to put on the rope label?